 Braised Lamb Shanks

 Brett Cooper, chef at Outerlands restaurant in San Francisco, developed this recipe for lamb shanks, which are cooked slowly in the oven until meltingly tender.
 To amp up the flavor, he seasons the braise with vadouvan, a French-inspired curry blend.
-His farro salad is perfect for soaking up the savory sauce (see related recipe at left).
+His farro salad is perfect for soaking up the savory sauce.

 - 1 large carrot

 - 1 fennel bulb, trimmed